 TechGirls Program Coordinator + Regional Coordinator for Sub-Saharan Africa (AF) and Western Hemisphere (WHA)

-Maya believes in the power of education to uplift marginalized voices and change lives.
+Maya believes in the power of education to change lives.
 Her experience teaching English in France inspired a passion for languages, international exchange, and cultural enrichment.
 She believes that through education we can improve the long-term outcomes for communities around the world and create a future where women and girls can flourish in STEM fields.
-Maya previously worked with international communities in the Pittsburgh area to help adult students access English lessons, prepare for job interviews, and taught a citizenship class to help students study for the Naturalization exam.
+Maya previously worked with international communities in the Pittsburgh area to expand economic opportunities and pathways to prosperity.
 Maya has a Masters in Medieval History from the University of St. Andrews and a Bachelors in History from Allegheny College.
 In her free time, Maya enjoys tending to her sourdough starter, her kombucha scobys, and her many plants.

 Molly Pyle